by Matt Slick

-It should be obvious that the biblical documents, especially the New Testament documents, are superior in their quantity, time span from original occurrence, and textual reliability.
-People still question if the documents are reliably transmitted to us; but they should rather ask if the biblical documents record actual historical accounts.
+It should be obvious that the Biblical documents, especially the New Testament documents, are superior in their quantity, time span from original occurrence, and textual reliability.
+People still question if the documents are reliably transmitted to us; but they should rather ask if the Biblical documents record actual historical accounts.

 The Bible is a book of History

 It could be said that the Bible is a book of history--and it is.
 The Bible describes places, people, and events in various degrees of detail.
 It is essentially an historical account of the people of God throughout thousands of years.
-If you open to almost any page in the Bible you will find a name of a place and/or a person.
+If you open to almost any page in the Bible, you will find a name of a place and/or a person.
 Much of this can be verified from archaeology.
-Though archaeology cannot prove that the Bible is the inspired word of God, it has the ability to prove whether or not some events and locations described therein are true or false.
+Though archaeology cannot prove that the Bible is the inspired Word of God, it has the ability to prove whether or not some events and locations described therein are true or false.
 So far, however, there isn't a single archaeological discovery that disproves the Bible in any way.

 Nevertheless, many people used to think that the Bible had numerous historical errors in it such as Luke's account of Lysanias being the tetrarch of Abiline in about A.D.
 27 (Luke 3:1).
 For years scholars used this "factual error" to prove Luke was wrong because it was common knowledge that Lysanias was not a tetrarch but the ruler of Chalcis about 50 years earlier than what Luke described.
-But an archaeological inscription was found that said Lysanias was the tetrarch in Abila near Damascus at the time that Luke said.
+But an archaeological inscription was found that said that Lysanias was the tetrarch in Abila near Damascus at the time that Luke said.
 It turns out that there had been two people name Lysanias, and Luke had accurately recorded the facts.

 Also, the walls of Jericho have been found--destroyed just as the Bible says.
 Many critics doubted that Nazareth ever existed, yet archaeologists have found a first-century synagogue inscription at Caesarea that has verified its existence.
 Finds have verified the existence of Herod the Great and his son Herod Antipas.
 The remains of the Apostle Peter's house have been found at Capernaum.
 Bones with nail scars through the wrists and feet have been uncovered as well demonstrating the actuality of crucifixion.
 The High Priest Caiaphas' bones have been discovered in an ossuary (a box used to store bones).